bazholifield/spanish-english-transformer/README.md

 A PyTorch implementation of a Seq2Seq Transformer model for machine translation, trained on the Europarl-v7 corpus.

-This project is currently in the architectural phase.
-The training scripts and data pipelines are implemented, but full model training is pending due to internet constraints.
+I started putting this project together in conjunction with an online course in transformer-based MT models.
+I have been able to put the architecture together and the training scripts and data pipelines are implemented, but full model training is pending due to internet constraints.

 ## Project Structure
 * `src/`: Core logic (Architecture, Tokenizer, Training loop).